Event Title: Unimaginable Fury: Settler Colonialism and White Men’s Violence Against Indigenous Women

 In conjunction with the new Masters of Arts in Human Rights and Social Justice program, internationally recognized scholar Dr. Sherene H. Razack will be speaking in-person at TRU.

 This free, in-person event is open to students, alumni, faculty and the public.
 The Faculty of Arts welcomes everyone to this Inaugural Dean of Arts Distinguished Lecture Series on Human Rights and Social Justice.

 I am an interdisciplinary critical race and feminist scholar whose work engages several fields including sociology, legal studies, gender studies, ethnic studies, American studies and political science.
 With a central focus on racial violence, I seek to explore how imperialism, colonialism, capitalism and patriarchy interlock to produce and sustain a racially structured world where racialized populations are marked as disposable and subjected to an unrelenting violence.
 My books and publications examine settler colonialism, colonialism, neo-colonialism and global white supremacy with a particular focus on the gendered effects of anti-Indigenous, anti-Black, anti-Asian and anti-Muslim racism as they operate in law.

 This is a seated event.
+Registration through Eventbrite is requested as space is limited.
 Accessibility accommodations can be made, if needed.
-Please contact email@example.com at least seven days in advance to request such accommodations.
+Please contact firstname.lastname@example.org at least seven days in advance to request such accommodations.

 Light refreshments will be provided.

 This event is in-person, with no live-stream component.